Automatic Self-supervised Learning for Social Recommendations: The Proposed Method

 \subsubsection{Primary Recommendation Task: Social Recommendations}

 Due to the success of graph neural networks (GNNs)~\cite{miao2024rethinking} in representation learning, we adopt the GNNs-based recommendations to encode user-item interactions and social relations for user and item representation learning~\cite{he2020lightgcn,wu2019neural}.
 Here, LightGCN~\cite{he2020lightgcn}, as one of the most representative methods, is adopted as our target encoder to learn user and item representation in user-item graph $ \mathcal{G}^{\mathbf{R}}$ and user-user social graph $\mathcal{G}^\mathbf{S}$ for social recommendations.
-More specifically, given the adjacency matrix $\mathbf{A}\in\mathbb{R}^{(m+n)\times{(m+n)}}$ (in Eq.~\ref{eq:adj}) for modeling graph data $\mathcal{G} = (\mathcal{G}^{\mathbf{R}}, \mathcal{G}^\mathbf{S})$ in social recommendations, node $u$'s representation (i.e., user or item) can be learned by aggregation operation as follows:

-where $\text{AGG}$ denotes the GNNs aggregation function to learn node $u$'s representation through the local neighbors $\mathcal{N}_u$ in $\mathcal{G}$.
+More specifically, given the adjacency matrix $\mathbf{A}\in\mathbb{R}^{(m+n)\times{(m+n)}}$ (in Eq.~\ref{eq:adj}) for modeling graph data $\mathcal{G} = (\mathcal{G}^{\mathbf{R}}, \mathcal{G}^\mathbf{S})$ in social recommendations, node $u$'s representation (i.e., user or item) can be learned by aggregation operation as follows: where $\mathbf{e}_u^{k+1}$ denotes the representation of the user node after aggregating the representations $\mathbf{e}_v^{k}$ of the item nodes connected to it at the $k$-th layer. $\text{AGG}$ denotes the GNNs aggregation function to learn node $u$'s representation through the local neighbors $\mathcal{N}_u$ in $\mathcal{G}$.
 To be more specific, if ${u_*}$ represents a user node, $\mathcal{N}_{u_i}$ contains the set of items (with which $u_i$ has interacted with in the user-item interaction network $\mathbf{R}$) and the set of social neighbors (whom $u_i$ is directly connected with in the user-user social network $\mathbf{S}$); Otherwise we use $\mathcal{N}_{v_j}$ to represent the set of users who have interacted with item $v_j$.

-Mathematically, the final nodes representations $\mathbf{E} \in\mathbb{R}^{(m+n)\times d}$ can be learned by aggregating the representations from neighbor nodes as follows: